The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Nikola Corporation and Encourages Investors with Losses in Excess of $1,000,000 to Contact the Firm

-MONDAY DEADLINE REMINDER The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Nikola Corporation and Encourages Investors with Losses in Excess of $1,000,000 to Contact the Firm
+MONDAY DEADLINE NOTICE The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Nikola Corporation and Encourages Investors with Losses in Excess of $1,000,000 to Contact the Firm

 The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Nikola Corporation (“Nikola” or “the Company”) (NASDAQ: NKLA) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.